Rollover Accident Lawyer in Queens, NY

 Rollover crashes are violent accidents that often occur after a vehicle runs off the road or down an embankment.
 In a rollover, the occupants may be thrown from the vehicle, especially if they are not wearing seatbelts.

 According to the Insurance Institute for Highway Safety (IIHS), 28 percent of all traffic fatalities in one recent year involved rollover collisions.
-More than a quarter of all rollover collisions happened without an initial impact causing the vehicle to overturn.
+More than a quarter of all rollover car accidents happened without an initial impact causing the vehicle to overturn.

 What Causes Rollover Crashes?